Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Experiments

-To check the effectiveness of the proposed, we train M on the \gls{bfw} dataset and deploy it on the well-known LFW benchmark.
-We note that the training dataset we employ is significantly smaller than that used by \gls{soa} networks trained to achieve high performance on LFW, employing the MS1MV2 dataset, which contains 5.8M images of 85k identities.
-Even though we initialize our network starting with features learned on MS1MV2, we train on a small dataset of 20k images of 800 subjects, two orders of magnitude smaller.
-The current \gls{soa} with 99.8\% verification accuracy, while the proposed scheme reaches its best score of 95.2\% after five epochs before dropping off and then leveling out around 81\% (Fig.~\ref{fig:lfwvalidation}).
-The unbalanced data hinders the benefits of privacy and debiasing (\ie LFW comprises about 85\% WM).
-Furthermore, we optimized M by choosing the epoch with the best performance before the drop-off.
-Future steps could improve the proposed when transferring to unbalanced sets to detect the optimal settings.
+To check the effectiveness of the proposed, we train M {on} the \gls{bfw} dataset and deploy {it} on the well-known LFW benchmark.
+We note that the training dataset we employ is significantly smaller than that used by \gls{soa} networks trained to achieve high performance on LFW using the MS1MV2 dataset, which contains 5.8 million images of 85,000 identities. {Even} though we initialize our network starting with features {learned} on MS1MV2, we train on a small dataset of 20,000 images of 800 subjects, two orders of magnitude smaller.
+The current \gls{soa} has 99.8\% verification accuracy.
+In comparison, the proposed scheme reaches its best score of 95.2\% after five epochs before dropping off and then leveling out around 81\% (Fig.~\ref{fig:lfwvalidation}). {The unbalanced data hinders the benefits of privacy and de-biasing} (\ie LFW {comprises} about 85\% WM).
+Furthermore, we optimized M by choosing the epoch with the best performance {before} the {drop-off.} Future steps could {improve} the proposed approach when transferring to unbalanced sets to detect the optimal settings.